KuduComp/CipherToolkit/README.md

 - Generic version using an array of substitutions
 - Kenny code
 - Morse code
+- Polybius cipher (using a square)
+- Nihilist substitution cipher (a variant on Polybius)

 ###### Polygraphic substitution (substitutes more than one character at a time)
 - Playfair (replaces digrams)